 - Commercial Automobile Insurance

-The review of jury awards and settlement amounts against CNA Insurance immediately above demonstrates that while significant recovery is possible, it is not easy.
-There is a right way and a wrong way to go about it.
-Now, let’s talk about the right way.
-First, following an accident or controversy, record all facts even ones that you do not think are relevant at the time.
-It is hard to determine what is important or not in the heat of the moment so just write everything down so you can decide later what counts.
+The review of jury awards and settlement amounts against CNA Insurance above demonstrates that while significant recovery is possible, it is not easy.
+Successfully resolving an accident case requires the victim or their attorney to record all facts even ones that might not appear to be relevant.
+Even though the victim might be stressed immediately after the crash, it is crucial to write everything down so you can decide later what counts.

-Second, file a claim with CNA.
-You can do so (for auto claims) by phone at 1-877-262-2727, by fax at 1-800-953-7389, by logging onto their website at www.cna.com or by emailing them at firstname.lastname@example.org.
-Following this filing, CNA will typically investigate the matter and then offer a compromise amount.
-Many times, this figure will be lower than the total cost of the incident (including property damage, medical bills, etc,).
-This happens because for every dime that CNA gives out in settlement, it loses.
+The victim or an attorney working on their behalf can file a claim with CNA by phone at 1-877-262-2727, by fax at 1-800-953-7389, by logging onto their website at www.cna.com or by emailing them at firstname.lastname@example.org.
+Following this filing, CNA will typically investigate the matter and then offer a compromised amount.
+Many times, this figure will be lower than the total cost of the damages (including property damage, medical bills, etc,).

 Allow Our Chicago Car Accident Attorneys to Battle For Your Legal Rights When Dealing With a CNA Accident and Injury Claim

-Therefore, you need competent legal advocacy to put the facts to work to increase or maintain your settlement.
-The skilled auto accident attorneys at Rosenfeld Injury Lawyers, competent in insurance law, can make sure that you are not taken advantage of by any larger insurer, like CNA.
+Therefore, you need competent legal advocacy to put the facts to work for you to maximize your settlement amount.
+The skilled auto accident attorneys at Rosenfeld Injury Lawyers are competent in insurance law and can make sure that your rights are protected against CNA.
 Contact us today and hear about how we can help you fight CNA!